open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 In the profiler: nothing per process beyond what OTEP 4947 already retains, and no per-sample allocation the existing path does not already make.

-### Trace sampling

-Unchanged from OTEP 4947: an out-of-process reader cannot influence in-process sampling decisions, so samples may reference traces the SDK never exported.
-The same mitigation applies — publish the attributes that matter directly in `attrs-data` via `attribute_key_map`.

 # Alternatives Considered and Rejected